 Flotation characteristics allow significantly higher surface load, both by the induced air and dissolved air flotation.

 TREATMENT WITH N-Sep

-The jar test is intended to simulate the coagulation/flocculation process in a water treatment plant.
+The jar test is intended to simulate the coagulation/floc- culation process in a water treatment plant.
 The results that it produces are used to help optimize the performance of the plant.
-Norwegian Technology can run the jar testing of your wastewater and provide you with all the data and information about the most advisable treatment solution for your project.
+Norwegian Technology AS can run the jar testing of customer wastewater and provide all the data and information about the most advisable treat- ment solution for a project.